 - ARPA, Aosta, Italy

 The next International Radiation Symposium (IRS) will be held from 4-8 July, 2022 in Thessaloniki, Greece.
-More information on this event is available in the Section of Celebrations and upcoming events of this page.
+For more information follow the link.

 2019 XIV Regional intercomparison of the Brewer Calibration Center for Europe (RBCC-E)

-XIV Regional intercomparison of the Brewer Calibration Center for Europe (RBCC-E) was held at El Arenosillo Atmospheric Sounding Station of the “Instituto Nacional de Técnica Aeroespacial” (INTA) during the period 17 – 28 of June, 2019.
-The campaign was organized in collaboration with the “Area of Instrumentation and Atmospheric Research” of INTA, with the support of the Global Atmospheric Watch (GAW) program of the World Meteorological Organization (WMO).
+XIV Regional intercomparison of the Brewer Calibration Center for Europe (RBCC-E) was held at El Arenosillo Atmospheric Sounding Station of the “Instituto Nacional de Técnica Aeroespacial” (INTA) during the period 17 – 28 of June 2019.
+The campaign was organized in collaboration with the “Area of Instrumentation and Atmospheric Research” of INTA, with the support of the Global Atmosphere Watch (GAW) program of the World Meteorological Organization (WMO) through Canadian Brewer Trust Fund.
 The Brewer travelling instrument from the Regional Brewer Calibration Center - Europe served as ozone reference and the Quality Assurance of Spectral Ultraviolet Measurements (QASUME) International portable reference spectroradiometer from Physikalisch Meteorologisches Observatorium Davos, World Radiation Center (PMOD/WRC) provided the UV calibration for the participating instruments.
 21 Brewer spectrometers, 15 operators and experts from 11 countries took part in XIV Regional intercomparison campaign.

-The main goal of the campaign was to transfer the calibration from the reference standard to the participating instruments and to compare the instruments which are also reference standards for individual networks or are used as travelling standards.
-Environment and Climate Change Canada, International Ozone Services Inc. (OS), Kipp and Zonnen Inc., and Japan Meteorological Agency took part in the campaign.
+The main goal of the campaign was to transfer calibration from the reference standard to all participating instruments and to compare the instruments which are also reference standards for individual networks or are used as travelling standards.
+Environment and Climate Change Canada, International Ozone Services Inc. (OS), Kipp and Zonnen Inc., and Japan Meteorological Agency took part in this campaign.

 Detailed report (GAW Report No. 257) from the campaign is available in WMO library.

-XIV Brewer Regional intercomparison campaign was open to all type of instruments measuring total ozone column and provided an opportunity to compare different techniques to the Brewer Regional Standard.
+XIV Brewer Regional intercomparison campaign was open to all type of instruments measuring total ozone column.
+It also provided an opportunity to compare different measuring techniques to the Brewer Regional Standard.
 Dobson, ozonesonde, SAOZ, Pandora, Phaeton, FTIR (EM27), Qasume, Avodor, Max Doas, BTS, Nilu, AOTF instruments took part in the intercomparission of standard and alternative methods to measure ozone column.
-Results of their comparison are available at the RBCC -E web page and their analysis will be included in detailed report which is in preparation.
+Results from their comparison are available at the RBCC -E web page and their analysis will be included in detailed report which is in preparation.